• Skip to main content

 Like many “extreme” divers (this model is rated for an impressive 500 meters of water resistance), the Aquis Small Seconds DLC comes in a large body that is matched by large elements of the case, those including large crown guards, massive lugs and huge setting crown.

 Measuring impressive 46 millimeters in diameter, it is designed for the people who succumbed to the recent fad of muscular, XXL-sized timekeepers and want something substantial to hug their wrists.
-As usual with this sort of beast, the thing is not only wide but is also tall, which makes it a bit more difficult to wear with something dressier than a polo or a sweater, depending on the season.
-Another thing is that trying to make the setting crown look better proportionate to the body, Oris designers had to make not only larger but also longer, which means that, for those people who like to wear their timepieces closer to their palms, the crown may be a bit uncomfortable.
+As usual with this sort of beast, the thing is not only wide but also tall, which makes it a bit more difficult to wear with something dressier than a polo or a sweater, depending on the season.
+Another thing is that in trying to make the setting crown look better proportionate to the body, Oris designers had to make it not only larger but also longer, which means that, for those people who like to wear their timepieces closer to their palms, the crown may be a bit uncomfortable.

 Another problematic area when it comes to the exterior design is the shape and size of the lugs.
 Although they look cool falling organically into the overall appearance, they are designed for non-standard straps and bracelets and will severely limit your choice of these accessories when the original black rubber band will either start falling apart or if you find yourself tired with it and start wanting something new.
 Well, in this case, no NATO straps for you.
-Nor a third-party strap, be it textile, leather, or even a bracelet besides the proprietary ones from Oris, for that matters.
+Nor a third-party strap, be it textile, leather, or even a bracelet besides the proprietary ones from Oris, for that matter.
 I think you should factor this into the device’s otherwise relatively affordable price.

 Still, you don’t have to be a former California governor to wear this timepiece and not look stupid.
 First of all, it is lightweight thanks to the extensive use of titanium here.
 Also, thanks to its relatively short, anatomically curved lugs, the watch doesn’t take too much real estate on your wrist.
 Well, trying this huge timekeeper before ordering it online would still be a good idea.